Role

 RESEARCH

-To better understand seller challenges, I conducted interviews with a diverse group of Etsy shop owners, ranging from hobbyists to full-time sellers.
-These conversations validated frustrations I had seen in online forums and revealed how different types of sellers interact with Etsy’s current dashboard.
+To better understand sellers' pain points, I conducted interviews with a diverse group of Etsy shop owners, ranging from hobbyists to full-time sellers.
+These conversations validated frustrations I had seen in online forums and gave me better insights on how different types of sellers interact with Etsy’s current dashboard.

 I interviewed a group of sellers with 3 goals in mind: